CARINE DOUMIT

 back

-We return to the fog
+we return to the fog

 images by Carine Doumit, Sofía Velázquez, Ghassan Salhab, Mira Adoumier, Liwaa Yazji

-sounds by Tatiana El Dahdah, Eirik Havnes
+sounds by Tatiana El Dahdah, Eirik Havnes, Victor Bresse

-voice Carine Doumit, Sofía Velázquez, Liwaa Yazji, Dunya Halwani
+voices Carine Doumit, Sofía Velázquez, Liwaa Yazji, Dunya Halwani

-sound design by Radwan Ghazi Moumneh (with additional compositions by Kinda Hassan and Luigi Nono)
+sound design by Radwan Ghazi Moumneh

 coloring by Chrysel Elias